rtm/js-pick-notation/js-pick-notation.md

 ### How is this different from destructuring?

-ES6 does support picking-related functionality in the form of destructuring assignment.
+ES6 does support picking-like functionality in the form of destructuring assignment.
 We write

     let { p1, p2 } = o;